mikalai-hryb/notes/terraform.md

 If no mechanism of the above is used TF will ask for the value of a required variable or the default value of an optional variable will be used.

+### What are outputs?

+TF outputs let you export structured data about your resources.
+This data can be used in configurations of other parts of your infrastructure.
+Outputs are also about exposing data from a child module to a root module.

+### How to query an individual output?

+`terraform output <output_name>` --> if it's a string it will be covered with `""` `terraform output -raw <output_name>` --> no covering

 ### What happen when you reference a sensitive variable in outputs?

 TF will raise an error about exposing the value.